 For nonintegrated backup applications, you must recall the data to the active tier before you can restore the data.
 Backup administrators must trigger a recall or backup applications must perform a recall before cloud-based backups can be restored.
-Once a file is recalled, its aging is reset and will start again from 0, and the file will be eligible based on the age policy set.
-A file can be recalled on the source MTree only.
-Integrated applications can recall a file directly.
+Once a file is recalled, its aging is reset and starts again from 0, and the file is eligible based on the age policy set.
+A file can be recalled on the same MTree only.
+Integrated applications can restore a file directly.

-If a file resides only in a snapshot, it cannot be recalled directly.
+- (i) Note: In an MTree replication context, the file is read-only on the destination MTree. - (i) Note: If a file resides only in a snapshot, it cannot be recalled directly.
 To recall a file in a snapshot, use fastcopy to copy the file from the snapshot back to the active MTree, then recall the file from the cloud.
 A file can only be recalled from the cloud to an active MTree.

 - 1. Select Data Management > File System > Summary. - 2.
-Do one of the following: - In the Cloud Tier section of the Space Usage panel, click Recall.

-Expand the File System status panel at the bottom of the screen and click Recall.
+Do one of the following: - In the Cloud Tier section of the Space Usage panel, click Recall. - Expand the File System status panel at the bottom of the screen and click Recall.

-The Recall link is available only if a cloud unit is created and has data.

-- 3. In the Recall File from Cloud dialog, enter the exact file name (no wildcards) and full path of the file to be recalled, for example: /data/col1/mt11/file1.txt.
+(i) Note: The Recall link is available only if a cloud unit is created and has data. - 3.
+In the Recall File from Cloud dialog, enter the exact file name (no wildcards) and full path of the file to be recalled, for example: /data/coll/mtll/filel.txt.
 Click Recall. - 4.
 To check the status of the recall, do one of the following: - In the Cloud Tier section of the Space Usage panel, click Details. - Expand the File System status panel at the bottom of the screen and click Details.

 The Cloud File Recall Details dialog is displayed, showing the file path, cloud provider, recall progress, and amount of data transferred.
 If there are unrecoverable errors during the recall, an error message is displayed.
-Hover your cursor over the error message to display a tool tip with more details and possible corrective actions.
+Hover the cursor over the error message to display a tool tip with more details and possible corrective actions.